-As part of the ongoing transformation of campus information initiated in 2009, the university will conduct the first-ever comprehensive assessment of information technology as it is currently distributed and provided at the unit and campus level.
+As part of the ongoing transformation of campus information initiated in 2009, the university conducted the first-ever comprehensive assessment of information technology as it is currently distributed and provided at the unit and campus level.

 A strategic approach to IT cost-cutting in Higher Education